Andrés Vázquez (bullfighter): Bullfighting career

 On 3 May 1970 at Las Ventas, Vázquez shut himself in with six bulls from Victorino Martín's ranch – the first in history to do so – marking a milestone that put him among the bullfighters who drew the aficionados' greatest interest, because he combined both the classic bullfighter's qualities and the fighting power with the most difficult bulls.
 Vázquez again went out through the bullring's Great Gate in 1970, three times, a merit that he shares with Paquirri (1969), Luguillano, and Carnicerito de Úbeda (1967).
-He was a model of sobriety with flashes of grace.
 Besides his media verónica, he bore a powerful left, a tempered right, and an orthodox sword, techniques of a now vanished breed of bullfighter, but which in essence Vázquez still embodies.
 He had further trips out through the Great Gate in 1971, 1974, and 1977.

 In 1975, he was awarded the Order of Beneficence.

 Sculptor Luis Sanguino has made a bronze bust of Vázquez which can be seen at the Museo Taurino de Madrid (a bullfighting museum) at the Las Ventas bullring in Madrid.